-Outreach 3 Way, in accordance with its objects, benefits people with learning difficulties in the West Sussex area.
-The majority of its funding comes from the local authority, West Sussex County Council (WSCC), and therefore the majority of its beneficiaries are referred to it via the local authority.
+Outreach 3 Way, in accordance with its objects, benefits people with learning difficulties in the East/West Sussex area.
+The majority of its funding comes from the local authority, West Sussex County Council (WSCC) with some additional services funded by East Sussex County Council and Brighton and Hove City Council, and therefore the majority of its beneficiaries are referred to it via these local authorities and Clinical Commissioning Groups.
 The Charity is able to offer places in its day centre, residential properties and supported living schemes to individuals not funded by the local authority, however, a cost is still attached to those placements.
 The Charity aims to keep placement fees to the minimum required to cover the Charity's costs.